On Consistency of Finite Difference Approximations to the Navier-Stokes Equations: Numerical Comparison

 Figure~3 shows the results obtained for problem (\ref{exact}) with the Reynolds number set to $\mathrm{Re}=10^2$.
 Again each subplot represents the error of a difference scheme and the three lines inside each subplot represent the error in $u,v$, and $p$, respectively, for several values of $m$ and $N=40$.
 Similar considerations to the previous example may be done: the scheme based on FDA 1 works much better than the others and the scheme with FDA 2 is the worst.

-We conclude showing in Figure~4 the computed error in $t_f=1$ using the s-consistent FDA 1 applied to the problem~(\ref{exact}) ($\mathrm{Re}=10^2$) with $N=40$ and $m=100$.
+We conclude showing in Figure~4 the computed error in $t_f=1$ using the $s-$consistent FDA 1 applied to the problem~(\ref{exact}) ($\mathrm{Re}=10^2$) with $N=40$ and $m=100$.
 Larger errors are near the boundaries, and $u$ and $v$ seem to be better approximated than $p$.